A warm welcome to the ‘how to judge creativity’ section of the web site.

 Judgement and creativity is an interesting topic.
-On one hand you need to avoid being judgemental in order to let creativity flourish, but on the other hand at some point you have to make judgement on whether or not it’s the right thing to do.
+On one hand, you need to avoid being judgemental in order to let creativity flourish, but on the other hand, at some point, you have to make a judgement on whether or not it’s the right thing to do.

 So judgement is OK as part of the creative process but just not at the start of the process.
 Freedom from judgement at the start of the process is extremely important otherwise it would hinder the flow of new ideas.

 Ideas often lead to more ideas.
 Start judging ideas too early and people will start to shut down their creative thoughts and soon you will have no new ideas coming into the process.

 DOES JUDGEMENT HAVE A PART TO PLAY IN THE CREATIVE PROCESS?

 There are some schools of thought that suggest judgement should be left out of the creative process entirely but in my opinion, the problem with that is you end up with nothing to really focus on.
 You have many ideas but no priorities.

 So yes, judgement does have a part to play in the creative process.
 It’s just that you need to ensure that your judging is done in the latter part of the creative process.
 After all the new ideas have been thought up.

 Judging creativity gets you to an endpoint.
 Ultimately you need to produce results from your creative exercise and it’s the judgement of what best to focus that will get you those results.

 When judging creativity you need to think about the novelty of the idea.
 Just how new and unusual is the idea?
 Does it excite you or interest you?
 Is it completely new or will it only be new to the organization or area to which it will be introduced?

 You also need to consider if it’s fit for purpose.
 Will it work?
 Will it do what was intended for it to do?